Command 'juju add-machine'

 Manual provisioning is the process of installing Juju on an existing machine and bringing it under Juju’s management.
 The Juju controller must be able to access the new machine over the network.

 # Start a new machine by requesting one from the cloud provider. juju add-machine # Start 2 new machines. juju add-machine -n 2 # Start a LXD container on a new machine instance and add both as machines. juju add-machine lxd # Start two machine instances, each hosting a LXD container, then add all # four as machines. juju add-machine lxd -n 2 # Create a container on machine 4 and add it as a machine. juju add-machine lxd:4 # Start a new machine and require that it has 8GB RAM juju add-machine --constraints mem=8G # Start a new machine within the "us-east-1a" availability zone. juju add-machine --constraints zones=us-east-1a # Start a new machine with at least 4 CPU cores and 16GB RAM, and request # three storage volumes to be attached to it.
 Two are large capacity (1TB) # HDD and one is a lower capacity (100GB) SSD.
-Note: "ebs" and "ebs-ssd" # are storage pools specific to AWS. juju add-machine --constraints="cores=4 mem=16G" --disks="ebs,1T,2 ebs-ssd,100G,1" # Allocate a machine to the model via SSH juju add-machine ssh:firstname.lastname@example.org # Allocate a machine to the model via WinRM juju add-machine winrm:email@example.com # Allocate a machine to the model.
+Note: "ebs" and "ebs-ssd" # are storage pools specific to AWS. juju add-machine --constraints="cores=4 mem=16G" --disks="ebs,1T,2 ebs-ssd,100G,1" # Allocate a machine to the model via SSH juju add-machine ssh:email@example.com # Allocate a machine specifying the private key to use during the connection. juju add-machine ssh:firstname.lastname@example.org --private-key /tmp/id_rsa # Allocate a machine specifying a public key to set in the list of # authorized keys in the machine. juju add-machine ssh:email@example.com --public-key /tmp/id_rsa.pub # Allocate a machine specifying a public key to set in the list of # authorized keys and the private key to used during the # connection juju add-machine ssh:firstname.lastname@example.org --public-key /tmp/id_rsa.pub --private-key /tmp/id_rsa # Allocate a machine to the model.
 Note: specific to MAAS. juju add-machine host.internal